How to Defrost a Turkey in Time for the Feast

-Come holiday season, one of the most pressing questions is how to defrost a turkey that's been sitting in your freezer.
+Come holiday season, one of the most pressing cooking questions is how to defrost a turkey that's been sitting in your freezer.
 The whole meal revolves around the turkey!
 How long does it take to thaw a turkey?
 What's the best method to use?
-We'll tell you our best turkey-thawing method (hint: it just takes planning) and teach you how to defrost a turkey in the sink the safe way.
-No matter how you choose to defrost your turkey, be sure it's fully thawed before you start cooking.
+We'll tell you our best method for thawing frozen turkey (hint: it just takes planning) and teach you how to defrost a turkey in the sink safely.
+No matter the method you choose, be sure it's fully thawed before you start cooking.
 The fact that you're here shows you're off to a good start.

-How long to defrost a frozen turkey mostly depends on the weight of the bird, but other factors, like how often your refrigerator is opened and if the turkey was injected or is "natural," also make a difference.
-Once you've mastered buying and handling a whole turkey, you may need to freeze it until your big meal is closer.
+How long to thaw a turkey depends primarily on the weight of the bird.
+But other factors, like how often your refrigerator is opened and if the turkey was injected or is "natural," also make a difference.
+Once you've mastered buying and handling a whole turkey, you may need to freeze it until your meal is closer.
 See more about how long turkey keeps in the freezer.
-Or perhaps the turkey you bought was already frozen.
-Before you can start seasoning and cooking a delicious turkey, it needs to be well-thawed.
-Here are a couple of ways we recommend to defrost turkey.
+Or perhaps the turkey you bought was already frozen and you need to know if it should go straight to the fridge to start thawing, or into the freezer for a couple more days.
+Before you can start seasoning and roasting a delicious turkey, it needs to be fully thawed.
+Here are our recommended ways of thawing a turkey.

 How to Defrost Turkey in the Fridge

 This is the best and safest way to defrost any poultry, meat, or fish.
 It's also totally hands-off: You just need to plan a few days ahead to be sure to allow enough time for the bird to fully thaw.
-Never try thawing at room temperature.
+Never thaw at room temperature.

 To thaw your turkey in the refrigerator: